yurimimi/yui/README.md

-Yum is a utility manager that provides the user with a CLI menu with various functions, from image edit to file management.
+Yui (your utility integrator) is a utility manager that provides the user with a CLI menu with various functions, from image edit to file management.
 You are very welcome to fork it and modify so that it becomes your utility manager!